 The Company is subject to income tax in the U.S., as well as various state and international jurisdictions.
 During the third quarter of 2015, the Company was notified by the Internal Revenue Service that they will be examining the tax return for calendar year 2013.
 The effect of the outcome cannot be reasonably estimated as the exam is presently ongoing.
 However, the Company does not expect any material change to its financial statements as a result of this audit.
 Any proposed adjustments would result in an adjustment to the net operating loss carryforward for which a valuation allowance has been provided against the full amount.
 The Company has not been audited by the international tax authorities or any states in connection with income taxes.
 The Company's New York State tax returns have been subject to annual desk reviews which have resulted in insignificant adjustments to the related franchise tax liabilities and credits.
-The Company's tax years generally remain open to examination for all federal, state and foreign tax matters until its net operating loss (but not create taxable income) for a period outside the statute of limitations in order to determine the correct amount of net operating loss which may be allowed as a deduction against income for a period within the statute of limitations.
+The Company's tax years generally remain open to examination for all federal, state and foreign tax matters until its net operating loss carryforwards are utilized and the applicable statutes of limitation have expired.
+The federal and state tax authorities can generally reduce a net operating loss (but not create taxable income) for a period outside the statute of limitations in order to determine the correct amount of net operating loss which may be allowed as a deduction against income for a period within the statute of limitations.